 The Loophole: The RV as an “Accessory Dwelling Unit”

-While you might not be able to live in an RV on your own property, you might be able to put an RV on your property and rent it out to others.
+While you might not be able to live in an RV on your property, you might be able to put an RV on your property and rent it out to others.
 Zoning laws might prohibit permanent dwelling in a recreational vehicle, but they might allow the creation of accessory dwelling units.
-An accessory dwelling unit, or ADU, is a secondary housing structure on a primary lot which can be rented out.
+An accessory dwelling unit, or ADU, is a secondary housing structure on a primary lot that can be rented out.

 California code defines the ADU as “an attached or a detached residential dwelling unit that provides complete independent living facilities for one or more persons.
 It shall include permanent provisions for living, sleeping, eating, cooking, and sanitation on the same parcel as the single-family dwelling is situated” (65852.2. (a) (1)).
-As long as the RV allows living, sleeping, eating, cooking, and sanitation, and is situated on the same land as the permanent residence, it should be able to count as an ADU.
+As long as the RV allows living, sleeping, eating, cooking, and sanitation and is situated on the same land as the permanent residence, it should be able to count as an ADU.

-California law doesn’t say anything specifically prohibiting RV’s from being ADU’s, but it gets complicated quickly.
-RV’s, in some cases, might be considered ADU’s, depending on such considerations as:
+California law doesn’t say anything specifically prohibiting RVs from being ADUs, but it gets complicated quickly.
+RV’s, in some cases, might be considered ADUs, depending on such considerations as:

 - Is the lot big enough for an ADU?